Inflect logo

 Natural Disaster Risk

-Pensacola has a High natural disaster risk profile, with a FEMA National Risk Index score of 87.72 as of September 2025.
-The most significant threats are driven by its coastal location and regional weather patterns.
+Pensacola has a high natural disaster risk profile, with a FEMA National Risk Index score of 87.72 as of September 2025.
+The primary environmental threats requiring careful facility planning and mitigation are hurricanes, tornadoes, riverine flooding, and lightning.
+Other notable risks include drought, wildfire, landslide, and earthquake.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business